ironsheep/P2-RPi-IoT-gateway/INSTALL.md

 python3 /opt/P2-RPi-ioT-gateway/P2-RPi-ioT-gw-daemon.py
 ```

 **NOTE:** *it is a good idea to execute this script by hand this way each time you modify the config.ini.
-By running after each modification the script can tell you through error messages if it had any problems with any values in the config.ini file, or any missing values. etc.*``
+By running after each modification the script can tell you through error messages if it had any problems with any values in the config.ini file, or any missing values. etc.*

+**NOTE2:** command line options `-d` and `-v` enable `debug` and `verbose` runtime options that can possibly provide more detail if you are experiencing problems!

 Using the command line argument `--config`, a directory where to read the config.ini file from can be specified, e.g.